 Snowminds Courses in Austria

 - 5-week ski instructor course in Austria.
 Not only do you get a full 5-week experience of ski instructor training and exams with accommodation, breakfast and dinner included, but with a Salzburg Super Ski Season Lift pass in your hands, you have the possibility to visit a huge area of ski resorts after the course.
 This is a great option for someone who wants to get certified in November, make a load of new friends and then have the option to travel around to explore different resorts for the remaining visa-free limit.
 To really make this full experience, you can re-join the Snowminds group with a 1-3 week off-piste or performance training camp in January and get the most out of your time!
-Read more here about the 5-week course and click here to read more about camps!
+Read more here about the 5-week course or get to know all about our improvement camps

 - Whilst a longer course will give you more training and more practice with the German language, there are also courses for 2-3 weeks starting in November, January and March.
 You are sure to find an option that fits in with the rest of your gap year plans.
 For a full overview of courses in Austria, check out this page here.

 If the German language is not your thing…but tapas, sunny bluebird days while skiing in the Spanish mountains is?
 Then why not spend your 90-day visa-free period in Spain getting certified and speaking Spanish with the locals on an instructor course in Sierra Nevada!